-20 Creative Ideas To Use The Space Under Your Stairs
+20 Creative Ideas to Make Use of Spaces Under Staircase

 Fans of the Harry Potter saga would know that he slept in a room under the stairs, a place where normal folks use as closet space.
 As these 20 examples will show you, there is more than one way to use the space under the stairs, and while they are not to house a teen wizard, that space, no matter how little, can be put to more practical use.

 You can reinvent it as a place for reading, storage, work or a quiet nap (with an excellent view).
 There are surely more great ways to save space in the home and if you know more of these inspiring ideas, let us know.

 Home Design: 20 Creative Ways to Maximize Living Space